 Why do 40% of business owners survive (or thrive), and up to 60% of businesses fail?

-In this article, we will address the top 6 business mistakes that you should avoid and its recommendation on how NOT to become part of the 60% statistic:-
+In this article, we will address the top 6 business mistakes that you should avoid and we’ll explore how NOT to become part of the 60% statistic:-

 Clauses or covenants that can be disastrous for your business can be as follows: –